Family care for an older person

 In family care, older people can take part in the family’s daily life when they feel up to it and if they want to.
 If there are children in the family care home, the older person can enjoy the company of people of different ages.
 In family care, the older person may take part in interesting activities and enjoy the company of other people.

 The fees for long-term family care are determined in the same way as for sheltered housing with 24-hour assistance.

 The fees cover the services provided by the family carer, food and housing.
 The fee may not be larger than the costs of providing the service.
 Any other costs are paid by the older person.

 If the older person does not have enough money to pay for the fees, the fees may be reduced, or they may not be collected.

 When an older person is in family care, no fees for home care are charged for the same time period.

-You may get support for the costs of family care in the same way as support for the costs of long-term institutional care: you can apply to Kela for a care allowance.
+You may get support for the costs of family care in the same way as support for the costs of sheltered housing with 24-hour assistance: you can apply to Kela for a pensioner’s care allowance.
 An older person may apply to the municipality’s social welfare services to get support for transport from their home to family care and back again.
 This support is discretionary: an older person may get it if the municipality has enough money for it.
 People with severe disabilities have the right under the law to get support for transport.

 The municipality is responsible for organising and supervising family care.
 The municipality is also responsible for providing coaching and training for family carers.